$4.00 Adults & Children 12 and over

 Herb-Roasted Prime Rib of beef with horseradish sauce,

-Oven Roasted Pork Shank, served with spätzle and sauerkraut
+Oven Roasted Pork Shank, served with spätzle, sauerkraut, and brown sauce

 Jägerschnitzel vom Schwein $16.95

 Sauteed Pork Cutlets, topped with traditional Hunter sauce,